 This is suitable for use in dry areas where it's not possible to fit any type of rigid conduit.
 It has enough strength to protect the wires while still being flexible.
 This isn't, however, waterproof and that could be a problem in certain circumstances.

-Rigid conduits such as Thin Walled Conduit are essentially solid pipes.
+Rigid conduits such as Thin-Walled Conduit are essentially solid pipes.
 Special tools are needed for bending these conduits.
-FMC has an advantage over Thin Walled conduit in that it does not need bending.
-However, it is slightly more complicated to work with and requires a special tool is needed to cut through it.
+FMC has an advantage over Thin-Walled conduit in that it does not need bending.
+However, it is slightly more complicated to work with and requires a special tool that is needed to cut through it.
 This tool has been designed to cut through the armoring without damaging any cables inside.

 Liquid Tight Flexible Metal Conduit